Iresh Zaker

-Iresh Zaker (ইরেশ যাকের; born 6 November 1976) is a Bangladeshi advertising executive, television and film actor and a musician.
-He is the managing director of Asiatic 360, a marketing and advertising company, owned and operated by his parents, actors Aly Zaker and Sara Zaker.
+Iresh Zaker (born 6 November 1976) is a Bangladeshi advertising executive, television and film actor, and singer.
+He is the managing director of Asiatic 360, a marketing and advertising company owned and operated by his parents, actors Aly Zaker and Sara Zaker.
 Most of Iresh Zaker's work as an actor has been in television, but he has also played negative roles in several films.
 He won the National Film Awards Best Performance in a Negative Role in 2015 for his portrayal of antagonist Danny in Chuye Dile Mon.

-Early life
+Early life and education

 Zaker was born on 6 November 1976 to actors Aly Zaker and Sara Zaker.
-He spent his early childhood with his younger sister Sriya Sharbojoya in Bangladesh.
-He completed his initial schooling from Scholastica in Dhaka in 1994.
+He spent his early childhood with his younger sister, Sriya Sharbojoya, in Bangladesh.
+He completed his initial schooling at Scholastica in Dhaka in 1994.
 After that, he went to the United States and enrolled at Grinnell College, in Iowa.
 Then he moved to Wisconsin and graduated from Lawrence University in 2000.
 Two years later he finished his master's degree in development economics from the University of Illinois at Urbana–Champaign.

-Personal life

-Zaker married Zakia Rashid in 2018.
-Zakia is the sister of actress Rafiath Rashid Mithila.

-Career

-In his education life, he and some of his friends formed the musical group Cryptic Fate which became popular, but he later left the band.

 After completion of his graduation, he got a job in the United States and planned his future there.
 After some years, however, he returned to Bangladesh.

+Career

+In his education life, he and some of his friends formed the musical group Cryptic Fate, which became popular, but he later left the band.

 At first he worked as a voice artist, doing radio dramas, documentaries, and commercials.
 He did a voice-over for Sisimpur, the popular Bangladeshi version of the children's television series Sesame Street.

 He debuted as a television actor in 2006 as Shahed in the single-episode TV play Batasher Khacha, with his father, Aly Zaker, playing his on-screen father.
 In 2012, he debuted on the big screen in the film Chorabali, directed by Redoan Rony.
 He won the 2015 National Film Awards Best Performance in a Negative Role for his portrayal of antagonist Danny in Chuye Dile Mon, produced by his mother, Sara Zaker.

-As well as his TV and film work, Zaker is Group managing director of Asiatic 360 (his family's marketing and communication company) and a director of Radio Shadhin, one of the Asiatic Group companies.
+As well as his TV and film work, Zaker is group managing director of Asiatic 360 (his family's marketing and communication company) and a director of Radio Shadhin, one of the Asiatic Group companies.